What: off-trail backpacking in the Waterpocket Fold area

 We then reconnected with Allen’s Escalante South Route in the minor unnamed canyon north of Fold.
 We followed Allen’s clever routing until it was time to stop for the day; we camped near some beautiful Navajo domes.

 We soon left Allen’s routing and made our way easily to the top of the Waterpocket Fold.
-Once on top, we followed our own cross-country route north, heading the ends of several tributary canyons to Moody Canyon.
+Once on top, we followed our own cross-country route north, heading the eastern ends of several tributary canyons to Moody Canyon.
 Our goal was an unnamed canyon described in Green’s Moody Canyons and the Fold trip report.
-He had accessed this canyon from its northwest side, and we approached it from the southeast.
+He had accessed this canyon from its northwest side but we approached it from the southeast.
 Prior to the trip, we had mapped a potentially easier access point into this canyon; we found a couple of old cowboy cairns and tin cans in our proposed descent gulch, so were immediately confident it would work.

 We walked upstream in Middle Moody and connected with and followed a version of the Hayduke Trail to the ridgeline south of Deer Point Mesa.
 Our ascent route was probably not optimal, but it worked.